AguaClara/HFFVFDC/README.md

 # HFFVFDC-
 High Flow Float Valve

+## Note: This subteam was ended after the Spring 2018 semester.
+This repo was archived 8/10/18.

 Description - High Flow Float Valve is a fabrication team that will fabricate a float valve to alleviate distribution tank overflow during off-peak hours.

 Felix Yang - fyy2